Development and Communications Internship

-MLI is seeking a Development and Communications Intern who can work closely with our Development department for 20 hours per week between 10am - 5pm, M-F, from late May/early June through mid-August.
+MLI is seeking a Development and Communications Intern who can work closely with our Development department for 20 hours per week between 10am - 5pm, M-F, from mid-November through March or beyond.
 We are a small nonprofit and are looking for an enthusiastic and motivated individual to assist our development department in grant research & writing, social media development, event planning, and more.

 Job Description: This internship is an excellent opportunity for students and recent graduates who are interested in international non-profits, marketing, communications, and/or fundraising to learn:

 *Hands-on participation in a small but efficient and busy fundraising department